|Don't know what happened to it's unique design. It used to have a style for it's title.|

 The Rating System and Why It's FlawedIn some snapshots here on this article, you may noticed a row of stars in the count of 5.
 It's the rating system, a system that allows members and even guests to vote on a comment and/or article.
 One star is considered the poorest, and five stars is considered "Awesome".

 The problem with this system is that it usually allows others to consider interesting criticism to be considered "poor" while terrible comments get praised.
 When it comes to emotional subjects, it gets rather abused heavily.
 If someone for example tried to question the popular belief among the majority of the site, the comment will likely be rated as "poor" (one star), even if you give out good links to studies.
 When it comes to pages like that, a lot of people there seem to be more irrational than rational.
-That type of behavior attempts to bash anyone who dares question some beliefs, not only reacting badly, and rating the comments down, but when a comment is rated very down, the comment will be "hidden", and you would have to click on it to actually see it, making it easier to miss the comment.
+That type of behavior attempts to bash anyone who dares question some beliefs, not only reacting badly, and rating the comments down, but when a comment is rated very down, the comment will be "hidden", and you would have to click on it to actually see it, making it easier to miss the comment, and that's censorship.

 |Note: I probably voted my own comment because of how unfair it was.|